RedXquirrel/ReactiveExtensionsPOC/README.md

 # Reactive Extensions in Xamarin.Forms

-Binding in the Xaml to a property in the ViewModel that is updated by a Reactive Extension Observable causes a second hand jpg to rotate, second by second.
+An illustration demonstrating the use of Reactive Extensions in Xamarin.Forms.

 Install the following from Nuget:

 Rx-Core
 Rx-Interfaces
 Rx-Linq

+Binding in the Xaml to a property in the ViewModel that is updated by a Reactive Extension Observable causes a second hand jpg to rotate, second by second.

 In the Xaml: